Who Is Andrew Tate? The Man Raising A New Generation Of Misogynists

 Born in Chicago and raised in Luton, Tate said in a now-removed YouTube video that his decision to move to Romania was ‘probably 40 per cent’ down to his belief that it’s easier to swerve punishment for rape in Eastern Europe.
 ‘I’m not a rapist,’ he said.
 ‘But I like the idea of just being able to do what I want.
 I like being free.’

-In April last year, Tate’s house in Romania was raided and he was questioned on the whereabouts of a 21-year-old American woman who the police were told was being held there against her will.
+This isn't the first time it's happened.
+In 2022, Tate's house in Romania was raided and he was questioned on the whereabouts of a 21-year-old American woman whom the police were told was being held there against her will.
 His house was again raided the same week and he was detained on human trafficking allegations once more.
-He denied any wrongdoing.
+At the time, he denied any wrongdoing.

 Does Andrew Tate have children?